myang987/dsjob/README.md

+# **Update:
+This project was terminated due to the discovery of a bug with Glassdoor's job postings website.
+After browsing to page 7 of the job postings, the same job postings would be repeated.

 # Project: Data Science Job Market and Salary prediction model
 ##### Author: Lingfeng Yang
 ##### Date: October 31, 2022

 The objective of this project is to analyze the current and past job market for Data Science roles, specifically new-grad roles.
 The project will also develop a model to predict salary based on various factors.

 This project will showcase the entire Data Science project life cycle: